huaminghuangtw/Evergreen-Notes/Permanent-Notes/mastering-yourself-is-superpower.md

 > _“There are 2 mistakes along the way to Self-Mastery: Not starting it, and not going all the way.” — Shi Heng Yi (释恒義)_

 > _“In order to control myself I must first accept myself by going with and not against my nature.” — Bruce Lee_

+> _“For it is easy to criticize and break down the spirit of others, but to know yourself takes a lifetime.” ― Bruce Lee, [Striking Thoughts: Bruce Lee’s Wisdom for Daily Living](https://www.goodreads.com/work/quotes/251341)_

 > _“It is easy to crush an enemy outside oneself but impossible to defeat an enemy within.” ― [@yoshikawaMusashi1995]_